 - The company or workers responsible for packing and securing the truck’s cargo

 These are just some of the parties that could be held liable.
-We will investigate your case and review the evidence available to make your case, including police reports, medical reports, photos, video, witness statements.
+We will investigate your case and review the evidence available to make your case, including police reports, medical reports, photos, video, and witness statements.

 The Four Elements of Negligence We Need to Prove